International Federation of Medical Students' Associations: General Assemblies

 Twice a year, the delegations of the NMO's of IFMSA get together at the IFMSA General Assemblies.
-The March Meeting and the August Meeting bring together several hundred (600–900) medical students from all around the world.
+The March Meeting and the August Meeting bring together 600 to 900 medical students from all around the world.
 During the seven days of the meetings, the delegates discuss matters of the Federation and make valuable contacts for their organizations.

-The General Assembly remains the highest decision making body of the Federation although the actual program of the meeting has developed into a mixture of training, planning and evaluation sessions in between the legislative Plenary Sessions.
+The General Assembly remains the highest decision-making body of the Federation although the actual program of the meeting has developed into a mixture of training, planning and evaluation sessions in between the legislative Plenary Sessions.
 The work in the Standing Committees of IFMSA is the essence for most delegates: signing contracts, presenting and planning projects are all in a day's work for the National Officers from the participating organizations.
 An extensive Training and Resource Development component has been integrated in the program, providing the participants with new skills needed in their work, but seldom found in the regular University curriculum: Lobbying Skills, Group Dynamics and Strategic Planning to name a few.

 With IFMSA being much more than just exchanges, the Project Fair has evolved to extend presentations of local, national and international projects outside the Standing Committees.
 Round Table Discussions enable the student delegates to discuss currently relevant topics with invited experts and short lectures are frequently given by representatives from, for example, different UN agencies.

 A special Financial Committee is elected at each General Assembly to audit the budget and finances of the Federation.
-Other legislative proceedings at the meetings include adoption of reports from the Executive Board members, IFMSA Officials and IFMSA projects, and adoption of official IFMSA Policy Statements.
-Guidelines on which areas IFMSA should focus on and other important decisions for the future of the Federation are prepared by the Presidents of the National Member Organizations together with the Executive Board and brought for approval to the Plenary Sessions.
+Other legislative proceedings at the meetings include the adoption of reports from the executive board members, IFMSA Officials and IFMSA projects, and the adoption of official IFMSA Policy Statements.
+Guidelines on which areas IFMSA should focus on and other important decisions for the future of the Federation are prepared by the Presidents of the National Member Organizations and the executive board and brought for approval to the Plenary Sessions.

-Hosting a General Assembly is an honor, but also a great trial for the Organizing Committee.
-The entire process is run by student volunteers, from the fundraising to the implementation, and shows that the power of IFMSA indeed lies at the local level.
-As with any international meeting, the social program is important in providing relaxation between the long hours of work, and giving the hosts an opportunity to show their culture and creativity to their foreign friends.
+Hosting a General Assembly is an honor and a great trial for the Organizing Committee.
+The entire process is run by student volunteers, from fundraising to implementation, and shows that the power of IFMSA indeed lies at the local level.
+As with any international meeting, the social program is important in providing relaxation between the long hours of work and allowing the hosts to show their culture and creativity to their foreign friends.